 - Keep a record of medical reports that detail your injuries and the treatment required;

 - Keep copies of medical receipts and invoices;

 - Try to find out if the local council was aware of the defect and whether any prior complaints had been made to the council about the hazard (local Facebook pages or speaking to locals may help); and

-- Seek legal advice as soon as you are able.
+- Seek legal advice as soon as possible.

 If you have been injured on a public footpath or in a public place, get in touch with Shine Lawyers’ Public Liability Claims experts.
-Our dedicated team have helped clients to seek compensation against local councils and other organisations and can advise you of your rights and entitlements.
-Contact us today for an obligation-free consultation.
+Our dedicated team have helped clients seek compensation against local councils and other organisations and can advise you of your rights and entitlements.